fedora-cloud/cloudtoserver/README.rst

 Cloud to Server
 ===============

 A small script which will convert your Fedora cloud instance into a Fedora Server instance.
-Currently it works Fedora 21 and above.
+It works on Fedora 21 and above.

 Usage
 ------